ojaroker/Darts/README.md

 <h2> Acknowledgements </h2>

 Thank you to Professor Cipolli at Colgate University for allowing use of his $\texttt{getDifficulty()}$ and $\texttt{simulateThrow()}$ functions in $\texttt{dartsRProg.R}$

+&copy; 2024.
+This work is openly licensed via [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)